Charles, Cardinal de Bourbon (born 1523): Reputation

-Reign of Henri II
+Reign of Henry II

 New favourites

-With the death of King François I, the house of Bourbon entered a period in the political wilderness.
-Charles and his brothers were left out in the cold by Henri II who preferred his favourite Anne de Montmorency for many of the honours and privileges of court.
+With the death of King Francis I, the house of Bourbon entered a period in the political wilderness.
+Charles and his brothers were left out in the cold by Henry II who preferred his favourite Anne de Montmorency for many of the honours and privileges of court.
 Though the family was denied the ascendency typical to the princes of the blood in many reigns, Charles was already Bishop of Saintes and Carcassonne in 1548 when he was granted the honour of being elevated to the Cardinalate.
-He received the special promotion from the Pope on 9 January 1548, as a show of the Papacy's favour towards France, his cousin Charles of Lorraine had been made Cardinal not six months prior.
+He received the special promotion from Pope Paul III on 9 January 1548, as a show of the Papacy's favour towards France, his cousin Charles of Lorraine had been made Cardinal not six months prior.

 Coronation

-That same year Henri II decided to make an entry into the city of Lyons.
+That same year Henry II decided to make an entry into the city of Lyon.
 The prominent French cardinals sat with him through the festivities and tournaments that followed.
 The queen had not yet been crowned, and to this end a coronation was arranged for 10 June 1549.
-Several days before the event the king and queen travelled to Saint-Denis where they were received by Bourbon, who welcomed them to the abbey.
+Several days before the event the king and queen travelled to the Basilica of Saint-Denis where they were received by Bourbon, who welcomed them to the abbey.
 On the day of the coronation it was the duty of Charles and the Cardinal of Lorraine to fetch the queen and her entourage and bring them to the abbey.
 Charles had the most critical role to play in the ceremony itself, anointing Catherine with the sacred oils.

 Patriarch

 Despite having been made Archbishop of Rouen in 1550, an office he would hold until his death, Charles would very rarely visit his diocese, spending the majority of his time at court.
 This was not uncommon at this time, archbishops in general rarely had connections to their dioceses.
 In 1551 a council proposal was raised to elevate Charles to Patriarch of the French church, a radical response to the dispute that had engulfed Franco-Papal relations over the vacancy of the See of Marseille.
 Opposition to such a proposal came from both the Parlement of Paris, and the Cardinal of Lorraine.
 Charles for his part lacked much enthusiasm for the proposal, fearful of the potential for a further fracturing of the Catholic church when unity was needed against the Ottoman Empire.
-Regardless, the threats of establishing such a church had the desired effect and Julius III conceded on most points in the dispute, which would be submerged the following year by the Franco-Papal alliance against Charles V Despite the threat of creating a French Patriarch, Henry had a low opinion of Charles's intelligence, thinking him unqualified to serve on his council.
+Regardless, the threats of establishing such a church had the desired effect and Pope Julius III conceded on most points in the dispute, which would be submerged the following year by the Franco-Papal alliance against Charles V Despite the threat of creating a French Patriarch, Henry had a low opinion of Charles's intelligence, thinking him unqualified to serve on his council.